NVIDIA/spark-rapids-ml/notebooks/databricks/README.md

 If you already have a Databricks account, you can run the example notebooks on a Databricks cluster, as follows:
 - Install the [databricks-cli](https://docs.databricks.com/dev-tools/cli/index.html).
 - Configure it with your workspace URL and an [access token](https://docs.databricks.com/dev-tools/api/latest/authentication.html).
 For demonstration purposes, we will configure a new [connection profile](https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles) named `spark-rapids-ml`.
+If you already have a connection profile, just set the `PROFILE` environment variable accordingly and skip the configure step.
   ```
   export PROFILE=spark-rapids-ml
   databricks configure --token --profile ${PROFILE}